AchrafKassioui/SpriteKit-Inertial-Camera/README.md

 ## Run the Demo App

-The project comes with an app that you can compile and run on your device:
+The project includes a demo app that you can compile and run on your device:
-- Download or clone this project.
+    1. Download or clone this project.
-- Open with Xcode.
+	2. Open the project in Xcode.
-- Change the project's signing to your own.
+	3. Update the project’s signing settings with your own credentials.
-- Choose a target, whether the simulator or a physical device, and run (Command + R).
+	4. Choose a target (simulator or physical device) and run it with Command + R.

-Alternatively, the demo scene is setup with Xcode live preview, which works without signing and running:
+Alternatively, you can preview the demo scene without building or signing:
-- Select the demo scene file.
+	1. Select the demo scene file in Xcode.
-- Open Xcode canvas (Option + Command + Enter).
+	2. Open the Xcode canvas with Option + Command + Enter.

 ## Setup the Camera

+To use the InertialCamera in your project, follow these steps:
+1. Add the Camera to Your Project
-Add the `InertialCamera` file or class to your project, then create an instance of the camera and set it as the scene camera.
-Note that the camera requires a view on which to setup the gesture recognizers.
-That view can be the SKView that renders the scene, or a parent UIView.
+Include the InertialCamera file or class in your project.
+Then, create an instance of the camera and set it as the scene’s camera.

 ```swift
 class MyScene: SKScene {